Knowledge Center Monthly Newsletter - March 2025

 Client mode jobs

-When you submit a Spark application using an Amazon EMR step, the driver logs are archived to the stderr.gz file on Amazon Simple Storage Service (Amazon S3).
+When you use an Amazon EMR step to submit a Spark application, Amazon EMR archives the driver logs to the stderr.gz file in Amazon Simple Storage Service (Amazon S3).
 The file path looks similar to the following:

 s3://aws-logs-111111111111-us-east-1/elasticmapreduce/j-35PUYZBQVIJNM/steps/s-2M809TD67U2IA/stderr.gz